AeLeblanc/campus-resistance/README.md

-## Welcome to GitHub Pages
+## Welcome to Campus Resistance - Resources for Liberal College Campus Organizations

-You can use the [editor on GitHub](https://github.com/AeLeblanc/campus-resistance/edit/master/README.md) to maintain and preview the content for your website in Markdown files.

-Whenever you commit to this repository, GitHub Pages will run [Jekyll](https://jekyllrb.com/) to rebuild the pages in your site, from the content in your Markdown files.
+Here you can download resources or request information from Ragtag Team to help further liberal causes on your campus!

-### Markdown
+### Using Markdown.

 Markdown is a lightweight and easy-to-use syntax for styling your writing.
 It includes conventions for